Vogue Williams: Career

+Williams began presenting the Spooked Ireland series, which premiered on UK television in September 2023, following its earlier Irish launch.
+In December 2024, she was a contestant on that year's Strictly Come Dancing Christmas Special, initially partnered with Carlos Gu until he was forced to withdraw due to injury, she was paired with Gorka Márquez and they danced a Jive to "Rockin' Robin scoring 33 points.
+In 2025, she appeared on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, entering as a late arrival alongside Tom Read Wilson.

 Personal life

 In May 2011, she began dating former Westlife singer Brian McFadden.
 Their engagement was announced on 12 January 2012 and they were married on 2 September 2012 in Florence, Italy.
 In June 2015, Williams purchased an apartment in Howth, near Dublin.
 On 7 July 2015, Williams and McFadden announced that they were separating after three years of marriage.
 The couple divorced in 2017.

-Williams got engaged to reality TV star Spencer Matthews in January 2018; Williams and Matthews married on 9 June 2018.
+Williams became engaged to reality television star Spencer Matthews in January 2018; Williams and Matthews married on 9 June 2018.
 The couple have a son born in 2018, a daughter born in 2020 and a son born in 2022.
+Their first two children were christened Church of England, while the third was christened Catholic.